Drum Material – Carbon Steel or Stainless Steel

 Are Steel Drums Food Grade?

-- All of our new steel drums are FDA approved for food or pharmaceutical storage.
+- Most of our new lined steel drums are FDA approved for food or pharmaceutical storage.

-- Reconditioned drums are not FDA approved for food or pharmaceutical storage.
+- Unlined and Reconditioned drums are not FDA approved for food or pharmaceutical storage.

 What’s the best drum to make a BBQ or Smoker?